francisuloko/angellist-feature/README.md

 ![Recommendation](./images/recommendation.png)

-The Feature Recommendation categorizes jobs with the same status under a single tab and displays a jobs counter with default AngelList status color.
+The Feature Recommendation categorizes job applications with the same status under a single tab and displays a jobs counter with default AngelList status color.

 ## Changes
-1. Categorized application on status tabs
+1. Categorized application on status tabs.
-2. Added application counter
+2. Added application counter.
-3. Maintained default status colors
+3. Maintained default status colors.

 ## Built With